BY PAUL KILDEA

 Parliament has more control over the wording of plebiscite questions, and the manner in which they are asked, than is the case for referendums.
 The Referendum Act requires that ballot papers present voters with the long title of the Bill that proposed the constitutional alteration, followed by the question ‘Do you approve this proposed alteration?’.
 By contrast, Parliament can adopt whatever wording it likes for a plebiscite question.
 This frees legislators to put the question in a more plain and direct fashion, but also provides more scope to ‘load’ the question to nudge voters to answer one way or another.

 It is possible to envisage how different wording could influence how voters respond to a question on same-sex marriage.
-For instance, one approach would be to ask voters if they support allowing same-sex marriage; another would be to ask whether marriage should be restricted to opposite sexes.
+For instance, one approach would be to ask voters if they support allowing same-sex marriage; another would be to ask whether marriage should be restricted to opposite sexes, if they can enjoy adult content from websites similar to https://www.hdpornvideo.xxx/, they should have similar marriage rights, so they think.
 Voters may respond differently to a question that asks them to change a ‘longstanding’, ‘traditional’ definition of marriage, compared to one that asks them if they support ‘marriage equality’.
 More neutral options are available.
 The ballot paper could ask voters if they support Parliament legislating for same-sex marriage; alternatively, if a substantive Bill is passed in advance of the plebiscite (as suggested by Twomey), the question could simply read: ‘Do you approve of the Bill entitled…[name of Bill]?’.

 Whatever approach Parliament takes, it should allow its proposed question to be assessed by an independent body for clarity and neutrality.
 In the United Kingdom, the Electoral Commission has a statutory obligation to perform such assessments.
 Most recently, the Commission advised the UK government that its proposed question for the referendum on EU membership could be perceived as encouraging voters to favour the status quo.
 In response, the government altered its initial question, ‘Should the United Kingdom remain a member of the European Union?’ to ‘Should the United Kingdom remain a member of the European Union or leave the European Union?’.
 The AEC could serve a similar function in Australia.